 German New Year’s Eve Traditions to Enjoy with Family and Friends

 German New Year’s Eve traditions are a nice mix of staying in with family and friends and sending the old year out with a BANG and fireworks!
 How you celebrate depends on you.
-Personally, I’m a big fan of stay in… but ever since I was a child, we’ve made noise with fireworks and cheers when the clock strikes 12.…
+Personally, I’m a big fan of staying in, but ever since I was a child, we’ve made noise with fireworks and cheers when the clock strikes 12.…